-Savannah, Ga (WSAV) – As we end out the month today, we can begin to test this weather folklore and see if the first 12 days of the year match up with the weather we experienced overall for that month.
-According to the folklore, the sunshine and above average temperatures we had on January 1st should extend through the entire month…let’s see.
+Savannah, Ga (WSAV) – As we start a new month today, we can put this weather folklore to the test and see if the first 12 days of the year match up with the weather we experienced overall for that month.
+According to the folklore, the sunshine and above average temperatures we had on January 2nd should extend through the entire month…let’s see.

-February forecast: sunny and above average.
-Check back in at the end of February.
+March forecast: mostly sunny and above average.
+Check back in at the end of March.

 Weather Folklore